 McKaughan received a bachelor’s degree cum laude from Smith College in Northampton, Mass.

-Born in Philadelphia, McKaughan now resides in Montclair, N.J.
-She has one adult daughter, Samantha Plummer, who received an MTS degree from the Candler School at Emory University in May 2010 and is a PhD candidate in sociology at the University of Pittsburgh.
+Born in Philadelphia, McKaughan now resides in West Orange, N.J.
+She has one adult daughter, Samantha Plummer, who is a PhD candidate in sociology at the University of Pittsburgh.
 McKaughan is a die-hard fan of the New York Yankees and New York Giants, a voracious reader of detective fiction, and the devoted owner of Trixie, a Jack Russell Terrier.